[1] ".GlobalEnv" "package:groupedHyperframe" "package:stats" "package:graphics" "package:grDevices" "package:utils" "package:datasets"

 ggplot2::theme_minimal()stats::ecdf()

-Figure 11.4 visualizes the local polynomial regression fit stats::loess() with the numeric response $dist and the numeric predictor $speed in the data set cars from package datasets shipped with R version 4.5.2 (2025-10-31).
+Figure 10.5 visualizes the predicted values of the local polynomial regression fit stats::loess() with the numeric response $dist and the numeric predictor $speed in the data set cars (Section 9.7).

 ggplot2::theme_minimal()stats::loess()